bitloops/blog/articles/how-to-become-a-top-software-engineer.md

 ---
-title: 13 Essential Traits to Become a Software Engineer and crush it!
+title: 13 Essential Traits to Become a Top Software Engineer
-description: Learn how to become a successful software engineer by mastering essential traits like technical knowledge, problem-solving, and teamwork.
-Discover the key steps to start and excel in your software engineering career.
+description: Learn how to become a top software engineer by mastering essential traits like technical depth, problem-solving, collaboration, and software design discipline.
 author: Sergio
 date: 22-October-2024
 image: https://storage.googleapis.com/bitloops-github-assets/Blog%20Images/How%20to%20become%20a%20developer/how_to_become_a_software_developer.jpg
 tags: ['Software Engineering', 'Coding Best Practices','Career Growth','Become a Developer', 'Problem-Solving Skills', 'Software Architecture']
 ---

 # 13 Essential Traits to Become a Top 5% Software Engineer

 Becoming a top software engineer is no easy task, and if you're looking for shortcuts, this might not be the article for you.
 But if you're in it for the long haul, the rewards—both personal and financial—are huge.